gtxaspec/wz_mini_hacks/README.md

 **Do not contact the manufacturer for information or support, they will not be able to assist or advise you!**

 ## Important matters related to security
 Using this project can potentially expose your device to the open internet depending on the configuration of your network.
-You alone are reponsible for the configuration and security of your network, make sure you are aware of the risks involved before using.
+You alone are responsible for the configuration and security of your network, make sure you are aware of the risks involved before using.

 ## Related Projects:
 * wz_mini_debian: run full debian in a chroot, on the camera!